 We believe that the disruptive effects of technology and the sharing economy have created an opportunity to break away from the precautionary approach to planning which led to this position – and that by putting the quality of ‘Places First’, we will better understand how to plan and deliver more sustainable, healthy communities.

 We are working with our clients and other stakeholders, including the Independent Transport Commission, the Commission for Travel Demand, and the Chartered Institute of Transport to re-imagine traditional means of planning and assessing development and infrastructure projects.
 Our Places First series of publications is intended to take this important area of research forward.
-Volume 1 was published in July 2018, look out for Volume 2 early in 2019.
+Volume 1 was published in July 2018, and Volume 2 was published in March 2019.